Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### PAYMENT TYPE
 * GET all payment types
+** To get all customers add `payment` to the URL
+* GET single payment type by type ID
+** To get a single payment type add `payment/type/:id` to the URL
-* GET single payment type
+* GET single payment type by customer ID
+** To get a single payment type add `payment/customer/:id` to the URL
 * POST
 * PUT
 * DELETE